cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 transfers will unmarshal the data into proto definitions representing a token transfer.

-Future optimizations may allow for storage cleanup of stored packet commitments and acknowledgements that no longer provide any usefulness.
-This may be from packets that have completed their life cycles or from channels which do not require written acknowledgements.
+Future optimizations may allow for storage cleanup.
+Stored packet commitments could be removed from channels which do not require written acknowledgements and acknowledgements could be removed when a packet has completed its life cycle.

 ## Timing out Packets